monperrus/airport-by-foot/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Add a new airport by foot story ✈✈✈✈✈
 about: Duration?
 Pleasantness?
 Feasibility?
-title: Airport name, City (airport code) by foot
+title: Walking to <Airport name, City (airport code)
 labels: ''
 assignees: ''

 ---

-Duration:

-Pleasantness:

-Feasibility:

-Map:

-Tips:
+How pleasant it was?
+What are the tricky parts?
+Maybe you have a link to a map?